getify/You-Dont-Know-JS/scope-closures/ch1.md

 | :--- |
 | Everything below here is previous text from 1st edition, and is only here for reference while 2nd edition work is underway. **Please ignore this stuff.** |

-## Understanding Scope

-The way we will approach learning about scope is to think of the process in terms of a conversation.
-But, *who* is having the conversation?

-### The Cast

-Let's meet the cast of characters that interact to process the program `var a = 2;`, so we understand their conversations that we'll listen in on shortly:

-1. *Engine*: responsible for start-to-finish compilation and execution of our JavaScript program.

-2. *Compiler*: one of *Engine*'s friends; handles all the dirty work of parsing and code-generation (see previous section).

-3. *Scope*: another friend of *Engine*; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.

-For you to *fully understand* how JavaScript works, you need to begin to *think* like *Engine* (and friends) think, ask the questions they ask, and answer those questions the same.

 ### Back & Forth